HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - identifier 🖐️ used
   - variable 🖐️ used
   - constant 🖐️ used
-  - scalar
+  - scalar 🖐️ used
   - literal
   - expression 🖐️ used
   - heap
   - function 🖐️ used
-  - procedure
+  - procedure 🖐️ used
-  - method
+  - method 🖐️ used
   - class 🖐️ used
   - prototype 🖐️ used
-  - event
+  - event 🖐️ used
-  - type
+  - type 🖐️ used
-  - primitive types
+  - primitive types 🖐️ used
   - reference types
-  - flag
+  - flag 🖐️ used
   - lexical scope
-  - code block
+  - code block 🖐️ used
-  - conditions
+  - conditions 🖐️ used
   - loops 🎓 known
   - assignment
-  - regular expression
+  - regular expression 🖐️ used
-  - interface
+  - interface 🖐️ used
   - contract
-  - module
+  - module 🖐️ used
   - call stack
 - Functions
   - signature